foqueiroz/arcdocs.github.io/book/software/libraries/scalasca.md

-Read more about scalasca on their [website](http://www.scalasca.org/).
+Read more about Scalasca on their [website](http://www.scalasca.org/).